justhum/website/README.md

 ### SSL Renewal

 Login as root at Digital Ocean's IP address.
 You'll then want to run `./certbot-auto renew --no-self-upgrade`.
 This will provide fresh certs.
+Then, you'll want to restart `nginx` so it actually uses the new certs.
+To do this, run `service nginx-sp restart`